syncfusion-content/winui-docs/winui/Radial-Gauge/pointers.md

 # Pointers in WinUI Radial Gauge

  Pointer is used to indicate values on an axis.
-The radial gauge control has three types of pointers:
+The radial gauge control has four types of pointers:

 [`Shape pointer`](https://help.syncfusion.com/winui/radial-gauge/shape-pointer)
 [`Content pointer`](https://help.syncfusion.com/winui/radial-gauge/content-pointer)